ldhertert/harness-cv-testapp/README.md

    * Ensure you have permissions to push to the target repo via `docker push`, and then run

        ```bash
+       # These are just helper shortcuts.
+Normal docker build/push commands work as well.
        npm run docker:build
        npm run docker:publish
        ```